billiegould/R-functions-for-stats-and-plotting/README.md

-# custom helper and plotting functions in R (v4.2.1)
+## customized helper and plotting functions in R (v4.2.1)
-# developed for genomic data analysis and vizualization
+## developed to aid with genomic data analysis and vizualization